This Must Be the Place: The Art of Landscape – Museum of the Shenandoah Valley

 The Virginia Museum of the Civil War, historic Bushong Farm, and self-guided battlefield tour provide many opportunities to reflect upon the Battle of New Market which raged just outside the museum and farm on May 15, 1864.

-Natural Bridge Park and Historic Hotel
+Natural Bridge Park

 Once owned by Thomas Jefferson, this National Historic Landmark is a must see destination.
 Encounter the immense Natural Bridge, explore the deepest caverns on the East coast and stay in the comfort of the historic hotel.